dojot/dojot/connector/mqtt/locust/README.md

 ### **Generate Certificates**

-Generates the certificates in EJBCA, sending them to a Redis instance and exporting them in files.
+The main goal of this script is to generate certificates for devices.
+These can either be in Dojot or be virtual ones.
+It also is used to create test devices and clear devices/templates in Dojot.

 #### **Setup**